aiidalab/aiidalab-docker-stack/README.md

 ### Creating a release

+We distinguish between _regular_ releases and _special_ releases, where the former follow the standard versioning scheme (`v2022.1001`) and the latter would be specific to a certain use case, e.g., a workshop with dedicated requirements.
-To create a regular release, that means a release following the standard versioning scheme (2022.1001 and so on), use `bumpver`.
+To create a regular release, set up a development environment, and then use `bumpver`:
-For this, set up your development environment and then execute

 ```console
 bumpver update
 ```
-This will update the README.md file, make a commit, tag it, and then push it to the repository to kick off the build and release flow.
+This will update the README.md file, make a commit, tag it, and then push both to the repository to kick off the build and release flow.

+To create a _special_ release, simply tag it with a tag name of your choice with the exception that it cannot start with the character `v`.

 ## Deploy AiiDAlab with AiiDAlab Launch